-We have examined Dog Island Conservation District, Dog Island, Florida (the District)'s compliance with the requirements of Section 218.415, Florida Statutes, as of and for the year ended September 30, 2019, as required by Section 10.556(10)(a), Rules of the Auditor General.
+We have examined Dog Island Conservation District, Dog Island, Florida's (the District) compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, as of and for the year ended September 30, 2020, as required by Section 10.556(10)(a), Rules of the Auditor General.
 Management is responsible for the District's compliance with those requirements.
 Our responsibility for the District's compliance based on our examination.